 Top 5 Teaching Resources for Macbeth

-Last week, I put out five of my ‘top’ Jekyll and Hyde resources – the stuff I think has aged reasonably well and that I still tend to use fairly regularly.
+Last week, I put out five of my ‘top’ Jekyll and Hyde resources – the stuff I think has aged reasonably well and I still tend to use them fairly regularly.
 Here’s five for Macbeth.
-Take a look below…
+Take a look below for a brief overview and a button to download the teaching resource…

 A simple task on how the character of Macbeth changes as the play progresses and a feedback sheet that I gave to my year 10 students after they’d completed it.
 Not sure if it’s helpful, but I’ve also put some other specimen exam tasks in the folder.
 They’re from a couple of years ago and based on the Eduqas English Literature exam, but they should be easy enough to adapt.